-The housing market recovery continues to be uneven.
-During 2014, the housing market experienced some weakness as existing home inventory increased and affordability decreased following increasing prices during 2013.
-There has also been an increase in the number of new home communities in many markets.
-These factors have resulted in weakness in housing prices in 2014.
-The housing market also continues to face challenges from mortgage underwriting standards.
+New home demand continued to improve throughout 2015.
+However, new home prices continued to be constrained by an increase in the number of new home communities in many markets.
+The housing market also continues to face challenges from tight mortgage underwriting standards.